daahmed/terkwaz/README.md

 # terkwaz
 this is an Assesmnt Automation Test Project for web page and API.

-#Introduction
+# Introduction
 this is an Assesmnt Automation Test Project for web page and API.
 ## project package
 * src\main\java\page - set the pages object.
 * src\test\java\api_test - set of API test cases.
 * src\test\java\web_test - set of web page test cases.

-#Getting Started
+# Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-##Prerequisites
+## Prerequisites
 ### instal chromedriver for chrom browser
-*dwonload the webdriver for you project for chrom browser.
+* dwonload the chrom webdriver for your chrom browser.

-###Setup
+### Setup
-*configur the browser web driver
+* configure the browser web driver
 ```bash
 set the chromedriver in D:\\chromedriver.exe
 ```
-*configur the path for uploading file  upload.
+* configure the path for uploading a file.
 ```bash
 set file name a.png in c:\\a.png
 ```

-##Clone
+## Clone
-Clone this repo to your local machine using
+Clone this repo to your local machine using https://github.com/daahmed/terkwaz.git

-#Running the tests
+# Running the tests

-#Technologies
+you can found all test case in src\test package
+* src\test\java\api_test - set of API test cases.
+* src\test\java\web_test - set of web page test cases.

+# Technologies
 * java - programe language.
 * maven - Dependency Management.
 * Selenium - Automation Test Framework for web applicaton.